 - The body goes straight to the crematorium after death and is cremated

 - This eliminates the need for embalming or any other preparations for the body

 - This takes place in a simple coffin

 - The cremation takes place at a crematorium chosen by the funeral provider.
-The date and time cannot be chosen You won’t be able to choose the time or date.
+The date and time cannot be chosen.

-It also appeals to people who simply can’t afford a traditional funeral service and all the trappings that go with them.
-And when someone has died abroad, a direct cremation can save the considerable cost of transporting the body home.
+It also appeals to people who simply can’t afford or don't want a traditional funeral service and all the trappings that go with them.

 How does a direct cremation differ from a traditional cremation?